pushpullleg/fitness-tracker/.github/SYSTEM_STATUS_CHECK.md

 - Embedded chart
 - 19 days remaining counter

-**If you received the email and it looks good, the system is 100% ready for tonight's automated email at 9 PM CST!** 🚀
+**If you received the email and it looks good, the system is 100% ready for tomorrow's automated email at 2 PM CST!** 🚀

 ---